bioinfologics/sdg/README.md

 sdg-workspace
 *************************

 Tool to create and modify WorSpaces.
-The WorkSpaces bind together a SequenceDistanceGraph, aditional DistanceGraphs defined over its nodes, read datastores (and their mappings) and k-mer count datastores.
+The WorkSpaces bind together a SequenceDistanceGraph, additional DistanceGraphs defined over its nodes, read datastores (and their mappings) and k-mer count datastores.
 You will normally use WorkSpaces to save intermediate status of pipelines and such.

 sdg-mapper
 *************************